sparkflows/fire-tools/databricks-notebook-apps/customer-churn/README.md

-# Customer Churn Exploratory Data Analysis
+# Customer Churn Analysis

-This repository contains a Databricks notebook for **Customer Churn Exploratory Data Analysis (EDA)** using the **Fire Notebook SDK**.
+This repository contains a Databricks notebook for **Customer Churn Analysis** using the **Fire Notebook SDK**.
 The notebook helps in analyzing customer churn data, integrating Fire Notebook SDK for producing outputs with Python.

 ## Overview